TechCollective/calsync_py/readme.md

 ## Setup

 1. Create a .env file and store it in the project directory.
-It should include the following AutoTask credentials:
+It should include the following AutoTask credentials, as well as Google credentials for the email alert email address, password, and recipient email address:

 ```
 USERNAME =